telerik/maui-docs/controls/dataform/editors/picker-editors.md

 * `DataFormRadListPickerEditor`&mdash;Of type [`RadListPicker`]({%slug listpicker-overview%}).
 The editor has an `ItemsSource` property that specifies a collection of items to use with the `RadListPicker`.
 When no items are specified and the picker is bound to a property of type enum, the items are populated automatically from the available enum values.

-## Picker editors based on .NET MAUI controls:
+## Picker Editors Based on .NET MAUI Controls:

 * `DataFormDatePickerEditor`&mdash;Of type `.NET MAUI DatePicker`
 * `DataFormTimePickerEditor`&mdash;Of type `.NET MAUI TimePicker`